Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Appendix

 The matrix $\mathbf{F}_o$ is a block-diagonal matrix with a number of blocks equal to the number of robots.
 The matrix $\mathbf{F}_i$ is formed with $i-1$ blocks of $n-i$ length zero vector and a single vector of ones at the $i^{th}$ column, where $n$ is the number of robots.
-The symbol $\otimes$ represent the Kronecker product.
+The symbol $\otimes$ represents the Kronecker product.
+The matrix $\mathbf{F}_o$ corresponds to obstacle avoidance for each robot.
+It is formed by vertically stacking the polynomial basis matrix $\mathbf{W}$ as many times as the number of obstacles.